|Bid||63.49 x 1100|

 |Expense Ratio (net)||0.20%|

-With volatility on the rise and struggling developed markets equities looking inexpensive relative to U.S. benchmarks, investors considering international exposure may want to evaluate a low volatility approach, such as the iShares Edge MSCI Min Vol EAFE ETF (CBOE: EFAV) .
+Low volatility ETFs are getting plenty of attention in the U.S. these days and rightfully so, but that investment factor has worthy applications beyond just U.S. stocks.
+The iShares Edge MSCI Min Vol EAFE ETF (CBOE: EFAV) confirms as much.
 EFAV “seeks to track the investment results of an index composed of developed market equities that, in the aggregate, have lower volatility characteristics relative to the broader developed equity markets, excluding the U.S. and Canada,” according to iShares.
-EFAV tracks the MSCI EAFE Minimum Volatility (USD) Index, a low volatility answer to the widely followed MSCI EAFE Index.